jasonbayton/11ty/_src/android/android-14-work-profile-behaviour.md

 What needs to be understood now is:

 - 13 and below: the work profile user was fully disabled, and not running.
-- 14+: the work profile continues to run, with the behaviour outlined above.
+- 14+: the work profile user continues to run, with the behaviour outlined above.

 ## Will this have any impact on EMM-deployed devices?